The Therapist's Professional Will™

 The updated downloadable version takes the critical issue of providing therapeutic continuity for clients from concept to practical application.
 This comprehensive system includes checklists, templates, worksheets, forms, and the Therapist's Professional Will™ itself.
 Designed in consultation with estate planning attorneys, it includes everything practitioners need to make thoughtful decisions about what's important to them on behalf of their clients.
 The forms may be filled in on-line or printed and filled in by hand.

-Dr. Steiner’s 6 HOUR ONLINE VIDEO COURSE FOR LAW AND ETHICS CEU CREDIT!
+Dr. Steiner’s 6 HOUR ONLINE VIDEO COURSES FOR LAW AND ETHICS CEU CREDIT!

 Business Continuity Guide for Small Businesses and SoloPrenuers